danieltamming/danieltamming.github.io/index.md

 ## Medical Mask Donation Hubs
 #### Product
-A webscraping script that creates a csv file with columns for each entry and each of the fields on a medical mask donation hub aggreagation website.
+A web scraping script that creates a csv file with rows for each entry and columns for each of the fields on a medical mask donation hub aggreagation website.
 The fields describe the hub locations and the type of donations they are accepting.
 The program was completed as part of an [Upwork](https://www.upwork.com/) project proposal.
 #### Relevant Links
  - [Aggregation website](https://findthemasks.com/give.html)
  - [Project GitHub repository](https://github.com/danitamm/webscrape-mask-donation)